Anatomiclab/GastroFLOW/README.md

 Script Output:

-External_tiledata_500.csv: A .csv file containing the predicted results of tile data by GCNet.
+External_tiledata_500.csv: A .csv file containing the predicted results of tile image data by GCNet.

 This list contains the case ID, malignancy prediction scores computed from 11 MLP networks ensembled as GCNet